wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/get-started-with-powerapps-common-data-service/includes/3-create-a-cds-entity.md

 - Customize a view.
 - Customize a form.

 The tutorial follows the Contoso company, which is a pet grooming business that grooms dogs and cats.
-Contoso needs an app for client and pet tracking that can be used by employees on a variety of devices.
+Contoso needs an app for client and pet tracking that can be used by employees on various devices.

 ## Create a custom table